 Double Check Your Insurance Policy

 Not all homeowner’s insurance policies include flooding.
 In fact, many don’t.
 Most homeowner’s insurance policies only cover plumbing issues, not weather-related flood damage.
-Be sure to check your insurance policy to make sure you don’t need to add on a separate flood coverage.
+Be sure to check your insurance policy to make sure you don’t need to add on optional sewer backup and/or overland water coverage.

-Unfortunately, if you happen to live in an area with frequent flooding, you may either not qualify for this additional coverage, or you may have to pay a large premium for it.
+Just note that if you happen to live in an area with frequent flooding, you may either not qualify for those optional coverages, or, if you do, you may have to pay a large premium for it.

 Install a Perimeter Drain around Your House